 American Municipal Power, Inc. (AMP) works closely with the Ohio Municipal Electric Association (OMEA) on legislative issues at both the state and federal levels.
 The OMEA is the legislative liaison for Ohio municipal electric systems and provides legislative issue monitoring for AMP.
 AMP staff also work closely with member communities on the myriad of regulatory issues at both the state and federal levels.

-Ohio Municipal Electric Association (OMEA) staff members review certain state and federal legislative proposals for their potential to affect municipal electric systems.
-Assisted by legislative and legal counsel, the staff examines such bills in detail and tracks their progress through the legislative process.
-Staff members and community officials meet with legislators, key legislative aides and agency officials, relating the organization’s position on important issues and fostering an awareness of the organization and its member municipal electric systems.
+Ohio Municipal Electric Association (OMEA) staff review certain state and federal legislative proposals for their potential to affect municipal electric systems.
+Assisted by legislative and legal counsel, staff examines such bills in detail and tracks their progress through the legislative process.
+Staff and community officials meet with legislators, key legislative aides and agency officials, relating the organization’s position on important issues and fostering an awareness of the organization and its member municipal electric systems.

 For more information on OMEA or legislative services, please contact Michael Beirne, vice president of external affairs, at 614.540.1111 or email@example.com.

 Parallel to legislative efforts, AMP closely follows regulatory actions that could have an effect on municipal electric systems.
 At the state, regional and federal level, AMP works closely with regulatory agencies that include the Environmental Protection Agency, Federal Energy Regulatory Commission, state public utility commissions, regional transmission organizations, electric reliability councils and energy efficiency alliances.

 When necessary, AMP intervenes in federal or state regulatory proceedings conducted by any state or federal regulatory agency whose decisions and activities affect member municipal electric systems.

 For more information on regulatory services, please contact Randy Corbin, assistant vice president of energy efficiency, at 614.540.1111 or firstname.lastname@example.org.